robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 | Theta \\( \Theta \\) | \\( - \frac{S\mathcal{N}^{\prime}(d_1) \sigma}{2\sqrt{t}} - r E e^{-rt}\mathcal{N}(d_2) \\) | \\( - \frac{S\mathcal{N}^{\prime}(d_1) \sigma}{2\sqrt{t}} + r E e^{-rt}\mathcal{N}(-d_2) \\) |
 | Rho \\( \rho \\) | \\( E t e^{-rt}\mathcal{N}(d_2) \\) | \\( -E t e^{-rt}\mathcal{N}(-d_2) \\) |

+# Position analysis

+In a simplified world, traders who are trading stocks only have to worry about one risk, the price changing.
+However, as we've learned, the value of an options contract changes based on a number of different factors.
+These factors are mainly the price of the underlying, the expected volatility, the risk free rate and the passage of time.

+The greeks above all measure the option's sensitivity to changes in each of these factors and are a way of measuring and tracking risks.

+# Delta-hedging

 Acknowledgements